English translation

 Improving workplace culture and utilizing time better are among the primary goals of shortening the work week.
 Discussions on better working hours for each workplace are a prerequisite for shortening the day time workers working week.
 The implementation takes into account the activities of each workplace and can therefore vary between workplaces.

-Job evaluation is a tool used to assess the duties and requirements of a job.
-It helps establish objective criteria for the basic ranking of positions.
+Job evaluation is an analytical tool used to systematically evaluate the content of jobs and job requirements.
+Job evaluation thus creates objective criteria for the basic ranking of jobs.
 Decisions on salaries based on job evaluation are transparent and accessible to all employees.

 It is a general rule that when employees are hired by the City of Reykjavík, their supervisor introduces the benefits available to the employee.